sleede/fab-manager/doc/production_readme.md

 You will need at least 2GB of addressable memory (RAM + swap) to install and use Fab-manager.
 We recommend 4 GB RAM for larger communities.

-On DigitalOcean, create a Droplet with One-click apps **"Docker on Ubuntu 16.04 LTS"**.
-This way, Docker and Docker-compose are pre-installed.
-Choose a datacenter and set your domain name as the hostname.

-With other providers, choose a [supported operating system](../README.md#software-stack) and install docker on it:
+Choose a [supported operating system](../README.md#software-stack) and install docker on it:
 - Install [Docker on Debian](https://docs.docker.com/engine/installation/linux/docker-ce/debian/)
 - Install [Docker on Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)

 Then install [Docker Compose](https://docs.docker.com/compose/install/)

 <a name="setup-the-domain-name"></a>
-### Setup the domain name
+### Set up the domain name

 There are many domain name registrars on the internet, you may choose one that fit your needs.
 You can find an exhaustive list [on the ICANN website](https://www.icann.org/registrar-reports/accredited-list.html)

 1. Once done, buy a domain name on it
-2. Replace the IP address of the domain with the IP address of your VPS (This is a DNS record type A)
+2. Replace the IP address of the domain with the IP address of your VPS (This is a DNS record of **type A**)
 3. **Do not** try to access your domain name right away, DNS are not aware of the change yet so **WAIT** and be patient.
+4. You may want to bind the subdomain `www.` to your main domain name.
+You can achieve this by creating a DNS record of **type CNAME**.

 <a name="connect-through-ssh"></a>
 ### Connect through SSH